Head-To-Head Analysis: Doximity (DOCS) vs. Its Peers

-Doximity (NASDAQ:DOCS – Get Rating) is one of 61 public companies in the “Custom computer programming services” industry, but how does it compare to its peers?
-We will compare Doximity to related companies based on the strength of its risk, analyst recommendations, profitability, earnings, valuation, institutional ownership and dividends.
+Doximity (NASDAQ:DOCS – Get Rating) is one of 62 public companies in the “Custom computer programming services” industry, but how does it compare to its rivals?
+We will compare Doximity to related companies based on the strength of its institutional ownership, analyst recommendations, earnings, dividends, risk, profitability and valuation.

 Profitability

-This table compares Doximity and its peers’ net margins, return on equity and return on assets.
+This table compares Doximity and its rivals’ net margins, return on equity and return on assets.

 |Net Margins